dingzhanjun/ionic-react-tabs-tut/readme.md

 >See blog post for more detailed instructions on getting started [Blog Post Here](https://ionicframework.com/blog/ionic-cli-v5-brings-react-beta-support/)

-Enter into console, and when prompted select `tabs` as the starter template
+Enter the command below into a terminal console, and when prompted select `tabs` as the starter template
 ```
 $ ionic start myApp --type=react
 ```